OpenTermsArchive/docs/content/terms/tutorials/track.md

 This tutorial will guide you through tracking your first terms.

 By the end, you'll have tracked a service's privacy policy.
-You will also have a basic understanding of how to declare a terms to track and how to run the engine.
+You will also have a basic understanding of how to run the engine to track terms.

 ## Prerequisites

-- Node.js installed on your system
+- [Node.js](https://nodejs.org/en) is installed on your system.
-- Basic familiarity with the command line
+- You have basic familiarity with the command line.
+- You have basic familiarity with HTML and CSS selectors.
-- A text editor
+- You know how to use a text editor.

-## Track a terms
+## Track terms

 ### Step 1: Set up the structure